Does this sound like your child?

 Our Parent Behavior Training Courses

-Capable and Confident
+Capable & Confident

 Scaffolding